caodonnell/passman.sh/README.md

 Requires `gpg`, which can be installed with `brew install gpg`.

 Currently only for Mac OSX - uses `pbcopy` to copy passwords to the clipboard.
 For Linux, replace `pbcopy` with `xclip` (to send text to the clipboad with xlcip, use `xclip -selection clipboard`).
-If you're on Windows...figure it out yourself.
+If you're on Windows...figure it out yourself (sorry).

 # Use